VenkateshUV/NLP_Sentiment_Analysis_SyntelliSolutions/Twitter-Get-Old-Tweets-Scraper-master/README.md

 # Old Tweets Scraper Using Python

----

-[Twitter's API](https://dev.twitter.com/rest/reference/get/search/tweets) no longer allows the retrieval of tweets past 7 days old using apps.
-Some third party apps are available to allow retrieval of tweets past 7 days old but you need to spend money in most cases.
-This script was written to enable the retrieval of tweets past the limitation of the API.
-Most of the code were written and modified based on @Jefferson-Henrique's [scraper](https://github.com/Jefferson-Henrique/GetOldTweets-python).
-The code was modified to support Python 3 and to comply to pep coding standards.

----

 #### Installation
 Download the source code using git.
 Install python dependencies by typing `make install` in the terminal.